johnpolakow/Blackbox_Calibration/README.md

  - LOAD_V_LUT.h

-## Cal_Parameters.h, Cal_Parameters.cpp

-There are other string definitions in the Cal_Parameters.cpp file, it is probably best to avoid making changes.
-The locations of various directories are defined.
-DC Voltage Points are also defined for the diode calibration, and for calibration of the PI DAQ output voltage measurement (to CCC).

-In Cal_Parameters.h are some parameters that adjust how data is filtered and grouped into lookup tables.
-Some of these apply to different LUTs that are created.

 ## Instructions For Use
 Compile the Calibration Code as outlined earlier.
-Connect a Pi DAQ to be calibrated (DUT Pi), via Ethernet cable, to the the Calibration Box.
-Verify the Pi DAQ has an IP Address in the
+Connect a Pi DAQ to be calibrated (DUT Pi), via Ethernet cable, to the Pi inside the Calibration Box.
+Verify the Pi DAQ has an IP Address in the range of:  192.168.123.1 - 192.168.123.254.
-range of 192.168.123.1 - 192.168.123.254.
-Do not use the IP Address 192.168.123.7.
+--Do not use the IP Address 192.168.123.7--
 Connect the 4 pieces of test equipment: Yokogawa WT310E, Agilent E3648, HP34401 x2  vi USB

-Start the application with the command **./cal**
+Start the application with the command:   **./cal**
 Verify the 4 pieces of test equipment are detected correctly.

-Enough Data must be gathered to create accurate LUTs.
-To do this, the same calibration routines are run multiple times, and over time throughout the day.
-(to get ambient temperature change).
-If you run the cal process automatically, you'll see the each routine is run 3-4 times.
 At the first menu, select Automatic Calibration.
 ![plot](./md/tests/auto1.png)

 This will automatically run the routines for you.
 The different routines that are run are: